 These measurements are after calibrating the HDR white point, with the following settings:

-The Samsung AU8000's accuracy before calibration is good.
-Most colors are slightly inaccurate, except red, yellow, and cyan are a bit less accurate.
+With just a few quick settings changes out-of-the-box, the Samsung AU8000's accuracy before calibration is good.
+Most colors are slightly inaccurate, but reds, yellows, and cyans are the most off.
 The white balance is okay, but brighter shades of gray are a bit off.
-The color temperature is fairly close to the 6500K target, and gamma follows the 2.2 target very well.
+The color temperature is near the 6500K target, and gamma follows the 2.2 target very well.

 The accuracy after calibration is fantastic.
 Any remaining inaccuracies to the white balance and most colors are almost impossible to notice, except for saturated reds, which are a bit off.
-The color temperature is much closer to the calibration target of 6500K.
-It's very easy to calibrate, and it features a full color calibration system, which is uncommon for entry-level TVs.
+The color temperature is also closer to the calibration target of 6500K.
+It's very easy to calibrate, and it features a full-color calibration system, which is uncommon for entry-level TVs.

 You can see our full calibration settings here.